Rahulbaran/video-player/README.md

 # video-player

-Custom video player created using JavaScript
+- A custom video player created using JavaScript